Earthplace

-Earthplace is a non-profit science education organization, in Westport, Connecticut in the United States.
+Earthplace is a non-profit science education organization, in Westport, Connecticut, in the United States.
 Its main focus is on the natural world and sustainability.

 Features

 NaturePlace: A museum room that features interactive nature displays, hands-on activities and a video theater.
 Five wildlife dioramas depict Connecticut's animals and plants found in various seasons and ecosystems.

 Animal Hall: Earthplace houses a collection of rescued wildlife that are exhibited as species ambassadors, including bald eagles, hawks, turkey vultures, a black vulture, several types of owls, a box and wood turtle, little brown bats, and more.
 Due to their injuries, these animals cannot be released back into the wild.
 Several domestic animals are used in public programs, including rabbits, ferrets, guinea pigs, and Madagascar hissing cockroaches.

 Hiking Trails: Earthplace maintains a 62 acre sanctuary, which is the largest open-space in Westport.
 Trails cross areas of wetlands, ponds, streams, hardwood forests and meadows.
 Sightings of rabbits, chipmunks, deer, box turtles, wild turkeys, bullfrogs, wood frogs and many birds are regularly made on the trails.

+Event venue: In 2016, Earthplace created its 125-seat, open-air amphitheater.
+The site, as well as the adjacent 'event space', and the indoor auditorium are rentable spaces used for weddings, birthday parties, and more.

 The Native Plants Courtyard was designed in 1960 by landscape architect Eloise Ray to highlight plants native to southwestern Connecticut.
 Species include bloodroot, trillium, jack-in-the-pulpit, wild ginger, Solomon's seal, yellow lady's slipper and prickly pear cactus.

 A bronze statue of a mother bear and two cubs by animal sculptor Anna Hyatt Huntington is placed near the entrance to two major trails.